Study in Australia

 The main language spoken by Aussies is Australian English, which is about 80%.
 However, there are some indigenous languages that are also spoken all over Australia include Tasmanian languages, Torres Strait languages and Australian Aboriginal languages.

-It will be not wrong to call it a multi-cultural country with English-speaking people, and provides a world-class educational experience that helps getting jobs and hold prominent positions worldwide.
+It will be not wrong to call it a multi-cultural country with English-speaking people and provides a world-class educational experience that helps to get jobs and hold prominent positions worldwide.

 At last, we can say that coming to Australia won’t be regretful anyways because it also provides value for money service and a standard of living which is without a doubt highest in the world.
 So, even if you are a student who wishes to study in Australia, the country welcomes you with open arms and expects to offer memorable stay overall, owing to its less costly living expenses and tuition cost than the UK and USA.

 Australian Education System